pkrtaylor/Dev-Connector/README.md

 npm install
 ```
-Lastly, go back to the root directory
+Lastly, go back to the root directory and start it up locally

 ```
 cd ..